List of Yu-Gi-Oh! Sevens characters: Goha Enterprises

-One of the Goha 6 and the most dangerous to the point that Yuo sealed his memories when he attempted to take over the world, becoming a shy boy in a chameleon suit named Swirly (グルグル, Guruguru), who became a member of the Rush Duel Club.
+One of the Goha 6 and the most dangerous.
+Yuo sealed his memories when he attempted to take over the world, becoming a shy boy in a chameleon suit named Swirly (グルグル, Guruguru), who became a member of the Rush Duel Club.
 However, Swirls returned to his former self and resumes his place as one of the six true presidents of Goha Corporation.